rhysd/keybinds-rs/README.md

     enable_raw_mode()?;
     let mut stdout = io::stdout();

-    while let Ok(event) = event::read() {
+    // Read the crossterm's key events and pass it to `Keybinds::dispatch` directly. while let Ok(event) = event::read() {
         // If the event triggered some action, handle it using `match` if let Some(action) = keybinds.dispatch(&event) {